gomobile/sp-layout/README.md

 Intel(R) XDK NEW
 -------------------------------------------
-Please visit http://software.intel.com/en-us/html5 to learn more about the Intel(R) XDK.
+Please visit http://software.intel.com/en-us/html5 to learn more about the Intel(R) XDK NEW.

 Application Files
 -----------------